Legacy DTM and the New Launch – A Closer First Look

 10. When Will Clients or Partners Be Able to Build Extensions?

-Launch will open its virtually self-service portal when it’s released for GA, enabling extension developers to build their own integrations with the Adobe Cloud Platform.
+Launch will open its virtually self-service portal when it’s released for GA, enabling extension developers to build their own integrations with the Adobe Experience Platform.

 11. Is Launch Secure Enough to Meet My Company’s Security Standards?